By Chet Yarbrough

 - Stoler notes the United States has never had a laissez-faire government.
 American government has always had an out sized influence over winners and losers in the economy.

 There are no alternative facts in history.
-There are only new facts that lead to different interpretations of history.
 Is that a truth or another fiction foisted on every new generation?
+Is Trump’s challenge to the 2020 election fact or delusion?
+History will show it to be both.